hk6an6/llm_quickstart/README.md

 Exercises from a quickstart to large language models.
 There are 2 sections in this doc.
 First, prerequisites configure your development environment.
-Then, the capters has a link to a folder with with the relevant code for each chapter.
+Then, the chapters section has a link to a folder with with the relevant code for each chapter.

 ## Pre requisites
 Before you begin, install Xcode command line tools on your MAC: